|Credit Building Rating:||1.5 / 5|

 There are a number of credit-building cards that charge lower annual fees or make up some of their cost with other features.
 Consider these alternatives:

-1% cash back on eligible purchases, including gas, groceries and phone services
+1% cash back on eligible purchases, including gas, groceries and mobile phone/internet/cable/satellite tv services

 No consistent rewards (but offers 2% to 10% cash back at select local merchant)